What Is Internal Monologue? Definition and Film Examples

 What is Rhetoric?
 Definition, Types & Why It Shapes Every Argument

-What is Diction in Writing?
-Definition & Examples from Film
+What is Diction in Screenwriting?
+Definition and Meaning

 What is a Soliloquy?
-Definition & Examples from Plays and Film
+Definition & Examples from Plays & Film

 What is Socratic Irony?
 Definition and Examples from Film.